Disabled people’s experiences of abuse in care Te tūhura i ngā wheako o te hunga hauā ki te tūkinotanga nā te ringa taurima

 Abuse and neglect are broad terms and include inadequate or improper treatment that resulted in serious mental or physical harm to a person in care.
 Neglect may include physical, emotional, psychological, medical, education, spiritual and cultural neglect.

 The investigation into disabled people’s experiences is guided by an investigation scope document based on the Inquiry’s Terms of Reference.
-That scope document can be read here.

 This investigation will work alongside all of the Inquiry’s other investigations when their work involves the experiences of disabled people, to ensure evidence and issues across the Inquiry will be given a disability perspective.
-Information about the Inquiry’s current investigations can be found here.

 The investigation will look back and look forward and will seek out and consider the voices and experiences of disabled people.
 It will select issues, themes and kaupapa as case studies.
 Topics for these thematic and kaupapa case studies are being considered and scope documents will be published here once available.
 The investigation will gather evidence, have public hearings, roundtables, wānanga, hui and fono.
 We intend that this investigation will include a public hearing in 2021.